 Renata Segura is currently the Associate Director of the Conflict Prevention and Peace Forum of the Social Science Research Council, which she joined in September 2002.
 As such, she has overseen dozens of research projects and workshops on challenges to democratic governance and peace in Latin America and the Caribbean, and on topics ranging from drug policy and food security to gender policies in the continent.
 She has written on constitutionalism, conflict prevention and resolution, drug policy, mining and diaspora politics, among other topics.
 Her most recent publication is the report “Made in Havana: How Colombia and the FARC decided to End the War”, published by IPI.
 She is also the editor, together with Josh DeWind, of the book “Convergent Interests?
 How Diaspora–Government Relations Shape United States’ Foreign Policy”.
 Prior to coming to the United States, she worked for the research center CINEP in Bogotá, where she was a researcher on several projects related to civil society, conflict and political crisis.
 In addition to her academic background, Renata worked for several years as a reporter for a nationally televised news program and a widely-read news magazine.
 Renata received her Ph.D. from the political science department, New School for Social Research.
 She also holds an M.A. in comparative politics from the New School for Social Research and a B.A. in political science from the Universidad de los Andes in Bogotá.

-Seteney Shami has been with the Social Science Research Council since July 1999 and is director of the Middle East and North Africa program as well as the InterAsia Program.
+Seteney Shami has been with the Social Science Research Council since July 1999 and is director of the InterAsia Program as well as the Middle East and North Africa Program.
 She also currently serves as founding director of the Arab Council for the Social Sciences (ACSS), a regional nonprofit organization headquartered in Beirut, Lebanon.
 She received her doctorate in anthropology from the University of California, Berkeley.
-Shami's most recent publication is an edited volume, Publics, Politics and Participation: Locating the Public Sphere in the Middle East and North Africa (SSRC Books, 2010), and her most recent article (coauthored with Nefissa Naguib) is "Occluding Difference: Ethnic Identity and the Shifting Zones of Theory on the Middle East and North Africa," which will appear in Anthropology of the Middle East and North Africa: The State of the Art (Indiana University Press, 2012).
-Shami has served on the editorial boards of several publications, including Central Asian Survey, The Encyclopedia of Women and Islamic Cultures, Cultural Anthropology, Ethnos, and International Migration Review.
+Shami's most recent publication is an co-edited volume (with Cynthia Miller-Idriss) entitled Middle East Studies for the New Millennium: Infrastructures of Knowledge (SSRC and NYU Press 2016).
+A forthcoming volume is co-authored with Mitchell Stevens and Cynthia Miller-Idriss entitled Seeing the World: How U.S. Universities make Knowledge in a Global Era (Princeton University Press 2018).
+Seteney Shami has taught at Yarmouk University, UC Berkeley, the University of Chicago, and Stockholm University.
+She served on the editorial boards of several publications, including Central Asian Survey, The Encyclopedia of Women and Islamic Cultures, Cultural Anthropology, Ethnos, and International Migration Review.

 Jennifer Sherys-Rivet is the program assistant for the African Peacebuilding Network program.
 She received her BS in global studies with a minor in health from Lesley University in Cambridge, Massachusetts.
 She has worked twice in Ghana and participated in a language immersion program in Barcelona, Spain.
 Prior to joining the SSRC, Jennifer worked with the American Friends Service Committee’s Peace and Economic Security Program, the Lesley University Women’s Center, and Horizons Children’s Center.
 Her primary research interests include the effects of conflict and peacebuilding on public health, particularly women’s health.